La Halle aux Grains, elegant gastronomy by Michel and Sébastien Bras at the Bourse de Commerce

 Pan-fried poached monkfish fillet with black oil, ribs & cabbage leaves, warmed with an olive/espelette niac® (45€)

-From one end of this lavish project to the other, the Bras have surrounded themselves with honorable people, in the kitchen first of all, under the aegis of Maxime Vergely, a chef from Lozère who has been gravitating in the Bras galaxy for several years now, and in whom the two Michelin-starred chefs, who return to Paris every two weeks to keep a close eye on the project, have placed their complete trust; but also by calling on loyal and conscientious producers and artisans.
+From one end of this lavish project to the other, the Bras have surrounded themselves with honorable people, in the kitchen first of all, under the aegis of Maxime Vergely, a chef from Lozère who has been part of the Bras galaxy for several years already, and in whom the two Michelin-starred chefs, who travel back to Paris every two weeks to keep a close eye on the project, have placed their complete trust; but also by calling on loyal and conscientious producers and artisans.

-Filled with respect for the earth and its offerings, be they animal or vegetable, Sébastien and Michel Bras are keen, at La Halle aux Grains, to showcase the finest seasonal produce from, among others, the Aubrac and Aveyron terroirs, but above all from responsible supply chains and virtuous producers.
-In a further nod to the Laguiole region and their blacksmith father and grandfather, the knife tradition has been handed down from father to son, and will be carried on throughout the meal at the Halle aux Grains.
+Filled with respect for the earth and its offerings, whether animal or vegetable, Sébastien and Michel Bras are keen to showcase the finest seasonal produce from the Aubrac and Aveyron regions, among others, but above all from responsible and virtuous producers.
+In a further nod to the Laguiole region and their blacksmith fathers and grandfathers, the tradition of knife-making has been passed down from father to son, and will continue unchanged throughout the meal at Halle aux Grains.

 La Halle aux GrainsLa Halle aux GrainsLa Halle aux GrainsLa Halle aux Grains